leandrocp/analyzer/README.md

 ## Features

-* [Profiling](#profiling) - evaluate a set of data returning a summary of its structure and content to help you understand the shape of the data and identify potential expectations and failures.
+* [Profiling](#profiling) - evaluate a set of data to generate summary and suggested expectations to help you undertand the schema and content, and potentially identify failures and gaps.

 * [Testing](#testing) - apply a set of expectations to test your data is conforming to a contract.